Agreements • Decisions • Declarations

 The Rail

-Records may reference earlier ones, forming a clear chronology of work.
+Records may reference earlier ones, forming a clear and ordered chronology.

 System Characteristics

-Each Reviewer Copy contains the fixed hash values necessary for verification.
+— The Reviewer Copy contains the hash values required for verification.

 1. Instant Issuance

-– a secure Live Record URL for access and sharing, and
+– a secure Live Record URL for access and sharing

-– a sealed Reviewer Copy for independent preservation.
+– a sealed Reviewer Copy for independent retention

 2. Sealed at Creation

-The issued Record preserves the declaration and any attachments exactly as created.
+The issued Record preserves the declaration and any attachments as issued.

-The sealed Reviewer Copy includes timestamps and identifiers for independent preservation.
+The Reviewer Copy includes the timestamps, identifiers, and materials required for independent reference.

 3. Controlled Sharing

-The creator receives the Live Record URL by email and controls how it is shared.
+Creator receives the Live Record URL by email and exclusively controls how it is shared.

-The Live Record is accessed without login or integration, using the URL alone.
+The Live Record is accessible without login or integration.

-The sealed Reviewer Copy is issued for long-term retention and to support referencing.
+The Reviewer Copy supports long-term retention and referencing.

 Built for Audit & Regulatory Readiness